AFLplusplus/AFLplusplus/docs/custom_mutators.md

 - `queue_get` (optional):

-    This method determines whether the fuzzer should fuzz the current queue entry or not
+    This method determines whether the custom fuzzer should fuzz the current queue entry or not

-- `fuzz` (required):
+- `fuzz` (optional):

     This method performs custom mutations on a given input.
 It also accepts an additional test case.
+    Note that this function is optional - but it makes sense to use it.
+    You would only skip this if `pre_send` is used to fix checksums etc. so you are using it e.g. as a post processing library.

 - `havoc_mutation` and `havoc_mutation_probability` (optional):